-Retailers that utilise the latest technology to pinpoint valuable touchpoints in the in-store customer journey, and subsequently better manage their store associates through task management and shop floor management tools, will gain a considerable advantage over the competition.
+Retailers that utilise the latest technology to pinpoint valuable touchpoints in the in-store customer journey, and use a virtual queuing system and appointment booking software to create more engaging and powerful journeys, will gain a considerable advantage over the competition.

 As it stands, 53% of Millennials don’t think store associates have the tools they need to provide great customer service – showing a clear opportunity for improvement.